mjul/testing-tips-and-tricks/README.md

 ### Natural and Artifical Time
 In time zone id `Europe/Copenhagen` in 2024, the switch from natural to artificial ("summer") time was on Sunday the 31st of March.

 Thus March month began on `2024-02-29T23:00:00+00:00` (in local offset `2024-03-01T00:00:00+01:00`)  and ended on `2024-03-31T22:00:00+00:00` (`2024-04-01T00:00:00+02:00`).
 Note the change to artificial summer time on the 31st of March.

+Note also that the local date 31st of March 2024 in this time zone is 25 hours long, due to the change of time system.